 Connectivity: Wired, Ethernet, WiFi | Printing Speed: 19 ppm | Duplex Scanning: N/A | Duplex Printing: No | Cartridge Type: TN 221 and TN225 toners

-The very last entry in our best colour laser printers is another one by Brother- the HL-L3210CW.
+The very last entry in our best color laser printers is another one by Brother- the HL-L3210CW.
 With this printer’s low printing speed and high quality, it is suited for small-scale businesses or homes.
 Additionally, for a laser printer, it comes quite cheap.
 However, the HL-3210CW suffers from quite a few setbacks that may make users dislike it.

 Brother HL-3210CW’s printing speed of 19 pages per minute shows that it is a very budgeted printer with not so many high-end features.
 In contrast, many printers have speeds of at least 23+ ppm.
 And if that’s not enough then you also miss out on automatic duplex printing with this printer.
 But, there is kind of a bright side to all of this.
-Printers by Brother are consistent in giving you high-quality outputs and that holds true with this as well.
+Printers by Brother are consistent in giving you high-quality outputs and that holds with this as well.
 It sports a high resolution of 2400 x 600 dpi which is quite fantastic.

-The Brother HL-3210CW is a budgeted printer which skimps out on a few features that you’d really be able to take advantage of.
+The Brother HL-3210CW is a budgeted printer that skimps out on a few features that you’d really be able to take advantage of.
 For example, you’re left with navigating and controlling your prints with buttons and you must manually flip papers for duplex printing.
 However, its high resolution and mediocre running costs can make up for it if that’s what you’re looking for.
-At this low a price tag, you don’t get a scanner but instead, get a printer with high-quality prints with a printing speed of just 19 ppm.
+At this low price tag, you don’t get a scanner but instead, get a printer with high-quality prints with a printing speed of just 19 ppm.